 - Split it: Since this is a heavy cake, you can split the batter between two 6oz. mugs. and adjust the microwave time to 30 seconds.

-- Customize accompaniments: This cake is fudgy so is great on its own, but feel free to enjoy it with whipped cream, ice cream or berries.
+- Customize accompaniments: This fudgy cake is great on its own, but feel free to enjoy it with whipped cream, ice cream, or berries.

 Common Questions

 Yes!
-While they're not exactly the same as a traditional cake, mug cakes make a tasty single serving treat.
+While they're not the same as traditional cakes, mug cakes make a tasty single-serving treat.

 Nutella Mug Cake (3 Ingredients)